Flora of New Zealand

 This article relates to the flora of New Zealand, especially indigenous strains.
 New Zealand's geographical isolation has meant the country has developed a unique variety of native flora.
-However, human migration has led to the importation of many other plants (generally referred to as 'exotics' in New Zealand) as well as widespread damage to the indigenous flora, especially after the advent of European colonisation, due to the combined efforts of farmers and specialised societies dedicated to importing European plants & animals.
+However, human migration has led to the importation of many other plants (generally referred to as 'exotics' in New Zealand) as well as widespread damage to the indigenous flora, especially after the advent of European colonisation, due to the combined efforts of farmers and specialised societies dedicated to importing European plants and animals.

 Characteristics

 Indigenous New Zealand flora generally has the following characteristics: